- Digital Marketing Services

 Strategies for Bottom of the Funnel Digital Marketing

-And now we get to the final stages of our journey, the “Do” stage—followed by the care stage, and its revenue-building loyalty loop.
+And now we get to the final stages of our conversion funnel, the “Do” stage—followed by the care stage, and its revenue-building loyalty loop.
 At the bottom of the funnel (or really, the middle), is where the buyer actually converts from a prospect into a customer.
-Your biggest hurdle will be to produce content that actually triggers a user into action.
+Your biggest hurdle will be to produce content that triggers a user into action.

-Pretend you’ve just spent the afternoon talking about the features of different cars and test driving them, and now you’re back in the dealership, ready to take the next step.
-Two salesmen walk up.
+Pretend you’ve just spent the afternoon with two car salesmen test-driving cars.
+For the past hour, you’ve been talking to the salesmen about the features of each car you drove and now you’re back in the dealership.
+You’re ready to take the next step.

-The other says “Let me tell you about all the features in the cars you just drove.”
+The second says, “Let me tell you about all the features in the cars you just drove.”

 Which would you be most likely talk with at this stage in your buyer’s journey?